You bring silence to my violent truth

 Dear every one,

-Respect and understand my relationship with MJ, because it is what I want, and I’m happy with him.
+Respect and understand my relationship right now, because it is what I want, and I’m happy with him.
 Don’t badmouth him, just because he doesn’t pass the standards of “your ideal boyfriend”.
 If I’m going to get hurt, this is my heart, I can take care of it.

 Don’t turn him into one of your case studies, because again, I’m the one who’s dating him, not you.
 I guess you could leave it to me to figure him out.
 Don’t fast track to the hurt that I might get in the future that we can’t all predict.
 Just let me handle that if ever.

-I have trust issues.
-MJ has trust issues.
-We’re both haunted by past loves that broke not just our hearts, but our ideals, our souls, our entire beings; and we’re both atm trying to stand from the fall, both trying to piece back what’s broken inside of us.
+I have trust issues. he has trust issues.
+We’re both haunted by past loves that broke not just our hearts, but our ideals, our souls, our entire beings; and we’re both at the moment trying to stand from the fall, both trying to piece back what’s broken inside of us.
 So, please.

 Please allow us to be with each other, while also trying to each find our own selves apart.
 We are not the same people in the same stories that you’re using as patterns for the advice you give me.

-We are just MJ and Yssa.
-We’re just trying to believe that once and for all, we deserve a love that would never leave.
+We are just him and I. We’re just trying to believe that once and for all, we deserve a love that would never leave.
 Good things take time.
 And somehow, I believe that we are good together; so we are going to take all the time that we need.

 Meanwhile, just let us be.